robgmsn/PureDigit/README.md

   ### Methods

+  calibrate() - If the module hasn't been calibrated, it will run through a self calibration routine.
+You'll need a patch cable.

+                              When it displays "1" patch from the output back into input 1.
+                              Long Press the encoder.
+                              Patch from output into input 2.
+                              Long Press the encoder.

+                              It will then count down to zero and flash.
+                              The module is now calibrated.

+                              N.B.
+The calibration settings are stored in EEPROM, which is overwritten every time the module is flashed, therefor the calibration routing will run everytime the module is flashed.

   encodeVal(value) - Call this to increment or decrement a value with the rotary encoder.

   display(digit, mode, dp) - The display has two modes: